dehorsley/colette/paper.md

     \end{cases}
   $$

-- To penalise excluding players, we added the weight
+- To penalise excluding players, we add the weight

   $$
   w^E_{ij} =